 On Facebook, she denounced a Starbucks worker who asked her to wear a mask.
-It backfired – he got $26,000 in tips.
+It backfired: He received over $32,000 in tips.

 Her post backfired.

-It quickly collected over 100,000 reactions and comments, as well as nearly 50,000 shares.
+It quickly collected more than 100,000 reactions and comments, as well as nearly 50,000 shares.
 Many Facebook users defended the barista, Lenin Gutierrez, and some called Gilles a “Karen” — a name coined to describe an entitled white woman making inappropriate remarks.

-One Facebook user wrote: “There’s no reason to publicly shame a kid who’s trying to work his shift like any other day,” while another said, “I don’t blame the kid behind the counter.
+One Facebook user wrote: “There’s no reason to publicly shame a kid who’s trying to work his shift like any other day.”
+Another said: “I don’t blame the kid behind the counter.
 They need to follow the rules that they are given.”

 Meet lenen from Starbucks who refused to serve me cause I’m not wearing a mask.
 Next time I will wait for cops and bring a medical exemption.Posted by Amber Lynn Gilles on Monday, June 22, 2020